MYRP Implementation Progress: Sep 2024 - Sep 2027

 |---|

-12 schools have implemented DRR systems.
-12 institutions have an enforced Code of Conduct.
+12 schools have DRR systems in place; 3,762 children benefit from DRR plans.
+All 12 institutions have an enforced Code of Conduct.

 Shafak fosters open communication and participatory decision-making by ensuring various feedback channels are available, accessible, and known to beneficiaries.
 These include Feedback & Complaint Boxes, face-to-face interactions with field staff, a dedicated Hotline (WhatsApp calls/messages), and Email.
 All feedback is systematically logged, analyzed, and addressed, with response times varying based on urgency and complexity.